mayan-edms/Mayan-EDMS/docs/topics/permissions.rst

 Default Access Control Lists (Default ACLs)
 -------------------------------------------

-**Mayan EDMS** allows assigment of permissions to Users to access objects after their instantiation from the class.
-This is implemented with so called Access Control List.
+One of the specifics of the 3 tier access control in contrast with the 2 tier access control are so called Default Access Control Lists.They allow assigment to Users an access to a particular object - the class or instance of the class.
 The document ``Payroll`` is example of instance of class ``Documents``.
-A user can be granted with access to only one instance of the class ``Documents`` - the document ``Payroll``.
+A user can be granted with access to only one instance of the class ``Documents`` or to the whole class ``Documents``.

-Along with Access Control Lists there are Default Access Control Lists.They provide additional functionality.
-It allows assigment of permissions to Users directly to the class before the instantiation.
-It will be explained with the following example:
+And not only that but Default ACLs give the possibility to give access to class before it is instantiated.
+It will be explained with the following example.

-**Example 1.** Each user can access only the documents that he uploads
+**Example 1.** Each user have to access only the documents that he uploads

-This example will show how to restrict a user in order not to view documents uploaded by other users.
-The user will view only the documents that he uploades.
-It will work only for documents that are uploaded after the activation of the restriction.
-It will not work for documents prior to the activation of the restriction.
+The example will show how to restrict a user in order not to view documents uploaded by other users, but only by himself.
+For that purpose we have to restrict the access to something that does not exist yet.
+The system must know that before the actual upload in order to act accordingly.
+This is where Default ACLs come in place.

 Follow the steps:
     1. Enter **Mayan EDMS** with user that has administrative rights.